Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Methodology

 \subsection{Training protocol}

-All modules are trained to minimize the mean-squared error on the experimental binding energies, $\mathcal{L}(\theta)=n^{-1}\sum_{i}\left(B_{\mathrm{pred}}^{(i)}-B_{\mathrm{exp}}^{(i)}\right)^2$, utilizing full-batch gradient descent.
-A central challenge in training a decomposed model is preventing the components from learning each other's intended contributions\,\cite{1991Jacobs+Adaptive,2020Piratla+Efficient}: the macroscopic branch may absorb microscopic fluctuations, or the microscopic modules may fit global bulk trends.
-We address this with a two-phase alternating protocol.
-Such stage-wise approaches are known to simplify the optimization of modular architectures by sequentially injecting information into the training process\,\cite{2015Wright+Coordinate,2019Zeng+Global}.
+All branches are optimized with full-batch gradients to minimize the mean-squared error on the experimental binding energies, $\mathcal{L}(\theta)=n^{-1}\sum_{i}\left(B_{\mathrm{pred}}^{(i)}-B_{\mathrm{exp}}^{(i)}\right)^2$, where $n$ is the number of training nuclei.
+A central challenge in training an additive architecture is that the loss fixes the sum of the branch outputs rather than a unique allocation among them\,\cite{1991Jacobs+Adaptive,2020Piratla+Efficient}: the smooth branch can absorb local fluctuations, while correction branches can fit part of the global trend.
+We therefore use a two-phase alternating protocol to encourage a division of labor between the smooth trend and local corrections.
+Such stage-wise approaches can simplify the optimization of modular architectures by introducing different parameter groups sequentially\,\cite{2015Wright+Coordinate,2019Zeng+Global}.